FAQ

 I already have friends.
 Why join?

-Polis is not a replacement for existing friends.
+Social Media 2 is not a replacement for existing friends.
 It creates new weak ties, shared civic rooms, and occasional strong ties you would not have found through your current circles.

 What happens to private information?